carise/ml-zoomcamp-capstone2/README.md

     * augmentation
     * size of inner layers
   * make sure to include graphs!
-* use SaturnCloud to train actual model

 * convert model to tflite

+* rename notebook-subset.ipynb

 * export training code to train.py
   * train.py should train only the best model

-## Important files in this project

 # How to run the model API

-The commands provided in this README have been tested in Mac OS, and should also work in Linux and WSL.
+The commands provided in this README have been tested in MacOS (`pipenv`) and WSL2 Ubuntu (`pip`).

 ## Install dependencies

 Prerequisites: Python 3.11+, `pipenv`

+(I had trouble getting `pipenv` to work cross-platform.
+I started developing this project in MacOS and then decided to use Windows/WSL2 Ubuntu to do the model training.
+When I tried to install the `pipenv` environment, several important packages wouldn't install properly, so I exported my `pipenv` dependencies to `requirements*.txt`.
+I've provided the equivalent `pip` commands below.)

 Install pip dependencies
 ```
 pipenv install

+# or
+pip install -r requirements.txt
 ```

 If you want to run the notebook, you'll also want to install the dev dependencies
 ```
 pipenv install --dev

+# or
+pip install -r requirements-dev.txt
 ```

 ## Jupyter notebook